-Figure 2: MTP3x00 Series Controls and Indicators
+Figure 2: MTP3x50 Series Controls and Indicators

-Table 3: MTP3x00 Series Controls and Indicators
+Table 3: MTP3x50 Series Controls and Indicators

+Annotation Description

-Annotation Description 1 Talkgroup Knob Rotate to select a different talkgroup.
+1 Talkgroup Knob Rotate to select a different talkgroup.

+2 Volume Knob

-Annotation Description 2 Volume Knob Rotate to set the volume.
+Annotation Description Rotate to set the volume.
 3 Top Microphone Activated during Simplex, high audio calls such as Group Calls.
 4 LED 5 Programmable Side button Programmable button, by default, the upper Programmable Side button is set to the Flip Display feature and the lower Programmable Side button is set to the Hi/Low Audio feature.
-NOTE: The required time to press and hold Programmable Side button to activate a One-Touch Button feature is set as default to 0,1 second.
+NOTE: The required time to press and hold Programmable Side button to activate a One-Touch Button feature is set as default to 0.1 second.
 6 Push-To-Talk (PTT) Press and hold to talk in simplex calls or to initiate a group call, release it to listen.
 Press to send status and text messages.
 7 Soft key Press Left or Right Soft key, to select the option that appears on the screen directly above them.
 8 Send key Press to initiate or answer duplex calls, or send messages.
-9 Bottom Microphone Activated during Duplex, low audio calls such as Private Calls.
-10 Charger Connector Provides connection for programming and data transfer.
-11 Antenna 12 Emergency button Press and hold Emergency button to enter Emergency operation.
+9 Speaker 10 Bottom Microphone Activated during Duplex, low audio calls such as Private Calls.
+11 Charger Connector Provides connection for programming and data transfer.
+12 Antenna 13 Emergency button Press and hold Emergency button to enter Emergency operation.
 When your radio is off, press and hold to power on in Emergency Mode.
-13 Earpiece Activated during Duplex calls.
-14 Accessory Connector Provides connection for accessories.
-15 Display Provides alphanumeric text and images within 65,536 colors and 132x90 pixels with scalable fonts and contrast.
+14 Earpiece Activated during Duplex calls.
+15 Accessory Connector Provides connection for accessories.
+16 Display Provides alphanumeric text and images within 65,536 colors and 132x90 pixels with scalable fonts and contrast.
 NOTE: The Display can be in color and grayscale mode.
-16 Menu key From the home screen, press to enter the main menu.
-Used to enter the context-sensitive menu.
+17 Menu key From the home screen, press to enter the main menu.

-Annotation Description 17 On/Off/End/Home key Press and hold to turn on/off your radio.
+Annotation Description Used to enter the context-sensitive menu.
+18 On/Off/End/Home key Press and hold to turn on/off your radio.
 Press to end calls.
 Press to return to the home screen.
 NOTE: If a message or notification is displayed on the radio and the Screen Saver activates, pressing On/Off/End/Home only deactivates the Screen Saver.
-18 Navigation key Press Up , Down , Left or Right Navigation key for list scrolling, while moving around the menu hierarchy, or for alphanumeric text editing.
+19 Navigation key Press Up , Down , Left or Right Navigation key for list scrolling, while moving around the menu hierarchy, or for alphanumeric text editing.
 From the home screen, press to activate one of the following: Down Navigation key - enters Recent Calls menu item.
 Up Navigation key - changes My Groups talkgroup folder.
 Left and Right Navigation key - toggles through the talkgroups.
+20 Keypad Use the Keypad to enter alphanumeric characters for dialing, contact entries, and text messages.
+Your radio supports the One-Touch Button feature that allows you to activate commonly used features by pressing and holding assigned key (0-9, and #).
+NOTE: The required time to press and hold assigned key to activate a One-Touch Button feature is set as default to 1 second.